anacronw/fantasy-auction/README.md

 1) Manager logs into /manager
 2) Current player, player owner, player price, your bid price, bid button, bump bid button, current balance.
 3) Manager bumps the bid until its greater than the current price and hits bid button
-4) If transaction goes through, the server deducts from player balance, sets the new price on the player and pushes the new details to clients: player name, current bid, current owner
+4) If transaction goes through, the server deducts from player balance, sets the new price on the player and pushes the new details to clients: player name, current bid, current owner.
 5) If the transaction falls through, bid fails and the manager is notified

 Transactions can fall through for a number of reasons.
 Perhaps another manager made the bid first or the bidding manager doesn't have a sufficient balance for the bid.
 The bid could also have not been made in the allotted time.